TutorLab

 How much does a private tutor cost in the UK?
 (2026 guide for parents)

 Most guides give ranges so wide they're useless.
-Here are actual 2026 rates by subject, level and location — plus how to find a tutor without paying agency fees on top.
+Here are actual 2026 rates by subject, level and location, plus how to find a tutor without paying agency fees on top.

 9 min read

-Private tuition costs vary enormously in the UK — and most of the guides you'll find online give you ranges so wide they're almost useless. “£15 to £100 per hour” covers everything from an undergraduate helping a Year 7 student with fractions to an Oxbridge graduate preparing a student for medical school interviews.
+A private tutor in the UK costs £35–£55 per hour for GCSE-level work and £45–£70 per hour for A-Level in 2026, with primary tutoring at £25–£45.
+Most of the guides you'll find online give you ranges so wide they're almost useless: “£15 to £100 per hour” covers everything from an undergraduate helping a Year 7 student with fractions to an Oxbridge graduate preparing a student for medical school interviews.
 Here's a more useful breakdown.

 The most common rate for a private tutor in the UK is £35–£55 per hour for GCSE-level work, and £45–£70 per hour for A-Level.
-Primary tutoring typically sits at £25–£45 per hour.
+Primary tutoring typically sits at £25–£45 perhour.
 These are mid-market rates for experienced tutors working online or in-person.

 London rates are consistently 15–25% higher than the national average.
 A GCSE Maths tutor in London will typically charge £45–£70 per hour.
 The same tutor in Manchester or Leeds would more likely charge £35–£55.